 Or, use one in your sewing space to hold pre-cut bundles and favorite scraps.

-Not too small and not too big; they would also make wonderful gift baskets to fill up for a special birthday, wedding shower, or housewarming.
+Not too small and not too big; they would also make wonderful gift baskets to fill for a special birthday, wedding shower, or housewarming.

 Sewing Tools You Need

 - Denim needle